 Skip to Main Content

-For students in the PA, Pharmacy, or other health-sciences field, this guide is an introduction to COPHS standards and best practices.
+For students in the PA, Pharmacy, and other health-sciences fields, this guide is an introduction to AMA standards and best practices.
+This guide is formerly known as the COPHS Citation Guide.

 Citing AI Tools with AMA 11th Edition